Realising the health benefits of good work

-WorkCover Queensland supports the Australasian Faculty of Occupational and Environmental Medicine (AFOEM) and the Royal Australasian College of Physicians' position statement, 'Realising the health benefits of work'.
+WorkCover Queensland and the Queensland Government supports the Australasian Faculty of Occupational and Environmental Medicine (AFOEM) and the Royal Australasian College of Physicians' position statement, 'Realising the health benefits of good work' (PDF, 685KB) .

 The paper highlights that being off work for long periods of time can significantly reduce the likelihood of a worker ever returning to work and can have a negative effect on the worker and their family.

 The paper indicates work plays an important role in any rehabilitation process because 'doing' promotes recovery.
 If a person is off work for: